 Founder of Brown Fox Lazy Dog, I am a linguist and wordsmith with over fifteen years’ experience in publishing and translation.
 I’m an avid reader, word-lover and closet etymologist, with a soft spot for a well-placed apostrophe.

-My career is founded on a life-long love of languages.
+My career is founded on a life-long love of languages and communication.
 I have a BA Dual Honours in English Literature and French (Sheffield), an MA in Translation (Bath) and, most recently, a CELTA qualification (Oxford).
 Professionally, I have worked as French account manager for a software company, bilingual secretary in the International Court of Arbitration (Paris), and held an internship as translator and reviser in the Linguistic Services Division of the European Central Bank (Frankfurt).

 I have worked in publishing since 2006, and have enjoyed the last eight years working as an editor at Oxford University Press, ELT division, combining my love of words and language learning.
 I left in 2015 to set up my own company, Brown Fox Lazy Dog, and since then I’ve never looked back, working on a wonderfully diverse mix of projects from copywriting websites to proofreading academic papers.